New Research Tools

 The researchers at the Jan and Dan Duncan Neurological Research Institute (NRI) have developed the following computational tools that speed up the pace of scientific discovery all over the world:

 Aminode: A user-friendly web tool, developed by Dr. Marco Sardiello’s team, for the routine and rapid inference of evolutionarily constrained regions (ECRs), hallmark for the sites of critical importance for a protein’s structure or function.
 Aminode is pre-loaded with the results of the analysis of the whole human proteome compared with proteomes from 62 additional vertebrate species.
-Profiles of the relative rates of amino acid substitution and ECR maps of human proteins are available for immediate search and download on the Aminode website.
+The profiles of the relative rates of amino acid substitution and ECR maps of human proteins can be searched and downloaded from Aminode website.

 CRISPRcloud: A user-friendly, cloud-based, data analysis pipeline that was co-developed by researchers in the laboratories of Drs.
 Zhandong Liu and Huda Zoghbi, for the deconvolution of pooled CRISPR screening datasets.
 This tool serves a dual purpose of extracting, clustering and analyzing raw next generation sequencing files derived from pooled screening experiments and presents them in a user-friendly way on a secure web-based platform.
 Learn More